MojoliciousDotIO/mojolicious.io/blog/2018/12/24/async-await-the-mojo-way/index.markdown

 ## Real World Use

-The above examples were neat, but there's since they only fetch one url, there's no reason to be async.
+The above examples were neat, but since they only fetch one url there's no reason to be async.
-Let's look at a few quick useful examples.
+Let's look at a few quick useful examples where async is a benefit.

 ### Concurrent Requests